top of page

 Henry Leonard of Port Byron, NY 1878

 There was a Henry Leonard who lived in Mentz from 1810-1830.
 According to Storke's "History of Cayuga County", 1879, p.
 310, his partner was "George Anable".
+The location of the Leonard foundry in Port Byron is shown here on this 1875 map.

-In 1870 when the census was taken, there was a Henry Leonard (age 21), employed as a "clerk in store" in Auburn, Cayuga, New York.
-He and one George* W. Leonard II (age 30), a machinist, both born in New York, were living in perhaps a boarding house, with 24 other people (no other Leonards).
-At the time of the 1880 census, Henry M. Leonard (age 30), was still living in Auburn and working as a "clerk in store" and was married to Alice J. Leonard.
+• At the time of the 1880 census, Henry M. Leonard (age 30), was still living in Auburn and working as a "clerk in store" and was married to Alice J. Leonard.
 They had two daughters, Emily B. Leonard (age 6), and Leonara J. Leonard, age 4, and son named George W. Leonard, (age 1).
-They lived on Lewis Street and appear to have shared a home with Diana and Josephine Howard, hairdressers. *It seems likely that the photo at right (front and back shown) is the same Geroge W. Leonard II, mentioned above.
+They lived on Lewis Street and appear to have shared a home with Diana and Josephine Howard, hairdressers. *It seems likely that the photo at right (front and back shown) is the same George W. Leonard II, mentioned above.

-Instead, we find Henry W. Leonard on the 1880 census in the First Ward of Syracuse, Onondaga County, New York, living in the home of his "brother-in-law", and business partner, "George G. Annable", age 38.
+Meanwhile, we find Henry W. Leonard on the 1880 census in the First Ward of Syracuse, Onondaga County, New York, living in the home of his "brother-in-law", and business partner, "George G. Annable", age 38.
 "Machinist" was given as both Henry and George's occupations.
-Henry's father, (Annable's "father-in-law", also lived in the home.
+Henry's father, (Annable's "father-in-law"), also lived in the home.
 His name was Joseph N. Leonard, age 75, born in New York.
 Connecticut was given as the birthplace of both of Joseph's parents.
 Sadly, Henry was a widow, age 45, and it appears he had no children living in the home.

 A look further back, to the 1870 census of Onondaga, Onondaga County, New York, finds the following, which explains that George Annabel was married to Esther, presumably the daughter of Joseph N. & Wealthy Leonard, whose birthplace was given as Massachusetts, like her mother, Wealthy.
-Joseph was a farmer and like on the 1880 cenus, his birthplace was given as New York.
+Joseph was a farmer and like on the 1880 census, his birthplace was given as New York.

 In 1875, they were counted in Mentz, Cayuga County, as follows: